 Whether work slows down because of the holidays, weather or a lighter project load, there are some things that all contractors can (and should) do to set their businesses up for success when work picks up again.
 To give contractors some insight into how they can take advantage of slow times, we sat down with ABC Supply branch manager Dustin Cover.

-Dustin is manager of the ABC Supply branch in Lakewood, Washington.
-While contractors in his area don’t have a true “offseason,” they tend to see a decrease in work around the holidays and often experience periods of heavy rain that force contractors and their crews to temporarily stop working on projects.
+Dustin manages the ABC Supply branch in Mesa, Arizona, recently transitioning from manager of the Lakewood, Washington, location.
+While some contractors don’t have a true “offseason,” Dustin says most tend to see a decreased workload around the holidays and often experience periods of winter weather that force them and their crews to temporarily stop working on projects.

 Regardless if a slow period lasts for two hours or two months, Dustin believes that contractors can use these times to learn new skills and build their businesses.

 Q: Why is it in contractors’ best interests to spend time prepping for the upcoming year during their slower periods of work?

 A: After a busy stretch on the job, it’s easy to want to take a step back from work when things calm down.
 However, this slower time provides a valuable opportunity for contractors to make investments that strengthen their skills and businesses.
 Contractors who use this time to prep for the upcoming year are more likely to set themselves up for success in the future because they’ll be prepared to take on new opportunities and challenges.

 Q: What should be done during slower periods of work from a business management standpoint?

 A: Slow periods of work are great times to evaluate the success of past jobs so that the information gathered can be applied to future projects.
 This is also a good time to review lost bids to understand how factors like price and value may have impacted them so that contractors can adjust their approaches for their next bid cycles.

 As contractors review the previous year, they should also forecast and look ahead to anticipated work.
 Participating in training events also strengthens their skills and knowledge of the industry.